radian-software/utunes/README.md

       "playing": true
     }

-If the playback server is running, µTunes starts it first.
+If the playback server is not running, µTunes starts it first.
 Then, µTunes makes all of the changes described in the input JSON,
 including: switching playlist, seeking to a particular (one-based) index in the playlist, seeking to a particular offset within the song